Apocalypse Now: Pre-production

 Coppola was drawn to Milius's script, which he described as "a comedy and a terrifying psychological horror story", and acquired the rights.
 In the spring of 1974, he discussed with friends and co-producers Fred Roos and Gray Frederickson the idea of producing the film.
-He asked Lucas, then Milius, to direct it, but both were involved with other projects.
-(Lucas had gotten the go-ahead to make Star Wars.)
+He asked Lucas, then Milius, to direct it, but both were involved with other projects (Lucas in particular had gotten the go-ahead to make Star Wars).
 Coppola was determined to make the film and pressed ahead himself.
 He envisioned it as a definitive statement on the nature of modern war, the contrasts between good and evil, and the impact of American culture on the rest of the world.
 He said he wanted to take the audience "through an unprecedented experience of war and have them react as much as those who had gone through the war".

-In 1975, Coppola hoped for cooperation from the United States Army and scouted military locations in Georgia and Florida; but the Army was not interested.
+In 1975, Coppola hoped for cooperation from the United States Army and scouted military locations in Georgia and Florida, but the Army was not interested.
 While promoting The Godfather Part II in Australia, Coppola and his producers scouted possible locations for Apocalypse Now in Cairns in northern Queensland, as it had jungle resembling Vietnam's, and in Malaysia.
 He decided to make the film in the Philippines for its access to American military equipment and cheap labor.
-Production coordinator Fred Roos had already made two low-budget films there for Monte Hellman, and had friends and contacts there.
+Roos, who also served as production coordinator, had already made two low-budget films there for Monte Hellman, and had friends and contacts there.
 Frederickson went to the Philippines and had dinner with President Ferdinand Marcos to formalize support for the production and to allow them to use some of the country's military equipment.
 Coppola spent the last few months of 1975 revising Milius's script and negotiating with United Artists to secure financing for the production.
 Milius claimed it would be the "most violent film ever made".
 According to Frederickson, the budget was estimated between $12 and 14 million.
 Coppola's American Zoetrope obtained $7.5 million from United Artists for domestic distribution rights and $8 million from international sales, on the assumption that the film would star Marlon Brando, Steve McQueen and Gene Hackman.